Nominations for Women of Impact Awards Due Aug. 2 - BusinessWest

 Last year’s inaugural class of honorees included Jean Canosa Albano, assistant director for Public Services, Springfield City Library; Kerry Dietz, owner and principal, Dietz & Co.
 Architects Inc.; Denise Jordan, executive director, Springfield Housing Authority; Gina Kos, executive director, Sunshine Village; Carol Leary, president, Bay Path University; Colleen Loveless, president and CEO, Revitalize Community Development Corp.; Janis Santos, executive director, HCS Head Start Inc.; and Katie Allan Zobel, president and CEO, Community Foundation of Western Massachusetts.

 Nominations are due by Friday, Aug.
-2. For guidelines to consider when nominating, and to submit a nomination, click here.
+2. For nominating guidelines and to submit a nomination, click here.

-TommyCar Auto Group is the event’s presenting sponsor, Comcast Business is supporting sponsor, New Valley Bank & Trust is speaker sponsor, and WWLP-22 News/CW Springfield is media sponsor.
+TommyCar Auto Group and Country Bank are the event’s presenting sponsors, Comcast Business is supporting sponsor, New Valley Bank & Trust is speaker sponsor, and WWLP-22 News/CW Springfield is media sponsor.
 Additional sponsorship opportunities are available.
 For more information, call (413) 781-8600.